 - Price: $4,499.99

 The ideal home gym offers plenty of versatility and customization options, making it perfect for bodybuilders looking to build strength and achieve fitness goals.
 Given the seemingly endless exercise options you get with the Force USA G12, we thought this unit made a great fit.
-When it comes to overall performance and workout experience, our testers gave this one a 5 out of 5.
+When it comes to overall performance and workout experience, this is among the best home gym equipment we’ve tested, earning a 5 out of 5.

 The G12 comes with a dual pulley cable machine with two 220-pound weight stacks.
 These stacks have a 1:1 pulley ratio, though our tester does wish it had the ability to convert to a 2:1 ratio as well.
 It has a built-in Smith machine, six weight plate holders and 21 included attachments, like J-hooks, spotter arms, a lat pull-down bar, landmine, pulldown rope, and much more.
 Needless to say, for versatility, the G12 earned a 5 out of 5.